htcondor/htcondor/docs/admin-manual/user-priorities-negotiation.rst

 :index:`real user priority (RUP)`
 :index:`real (RUP)<single: real (RUP); user priority>`

-A user’s RUP measures the resource usage of the user through time.
+A user's RUP measures the resource usage of the user through time.
 Every user begins with a RUP of one half (0.5), and at steady state, the RUP of a user equilibrates to the number of resources used by that user.
 Therefore, if a specific user continuously uses exactly ten resources